 Armando finally got to the point where he needed to re-integrate into the community.
 Dr. Phipps utilized CAPE to help get Armando back to work running a busy Beverly Hills restaurant.
-Cape is a occupational therapy plan that consists of a challenge, action, practice and evaluation.
+Cape is an occupational therapy plan that consists of a challenge, action, practice, and evaluation.

-They started off slow by walking down the street to the grocery store, just navigating the environment at first.
-Then they moved onto food preparation and then finally serving dinner to eager family members and staff.
+They started slowly by walking down the street to the grocery store, just navigating the environment at first.
+Then they moved on to food preparation and then finally served dinner to eager family members and staff.
 The challenge was to simulate the busy restaurant atmosphere that Armando would soon be returning to.

 Armando was successful with his challenge although he did complain about not getting any tips.
 But because the occupational therapy copied real life, it helped him gain confidence and life skills to become independent again.
 Armando recovered and finally went back to managing that busy restaurant.